Am I eligible for affordable housing?

 Can I get a housing application online?

 Unfortunately, no. The housing application is quite lengthy.
-Please contact us or stop by the Variety Center on the Oakridge campus to complete a a full application.
+Please contact us or stop by the Variety Center on the Oakridge campus to complete a full application.
+Our address is:

 What is the rental application process?

 Applications are accepted for available units or the open wait list.
-For properties that have availability, the manager will request a Credit, Criminal and Rental background check.
-After these reports are received and approved, the manager will need to verify all Incomes and Assets and confirm the household qualifies under the income limits required for that specific location.
+For properties that have availability, the manager will request a credit, criminal and rental background check.
+After these reports are received and approved, the manager will need to verify all incomes and assets and confirm the household qualifies under the income limits required for the specific location.

 Do you run background checks on everyone that wants to live at Oakridge?